Michael Lou Martin

 Michael Lou Martin (February 3, 1932 – May 27, 2015) was an American philosopher and former professor at Boston University.
 Martin specialized in the philosophy of religion, although he also worked on the philosophies of science, law, and social science.
 He served with the US Marine Corps in Korea.

-Biography

 Life and academic career

 Martin completed a Bachelor of Science in Business Administration in 1956 at Arizona State University.
 He was awarded an MA in philosophy at the University of Arizona in 1958 and in 1962 he was awarded a Ph.D. in philosophy from Harvard University.
 He was appointed assistant professor at University of Colorado in 1962 and in 1965 he moved to Boston University.
 He was appointed Professor of Philosophy Emeritus after a lifelong career at Boston University.
 Martin died on 27 May 2015, aged 83.